Richard Stockton (Continental Congressman): Revolutionary War

 In 1776, Stockton was elected to the Second Continental Congress, where he took a very active role.
 That August, when elections were held for the state governments of the new nation, Stockton and William Livingston each received the same number of votes to be the governor of New Jersey on the first ballot.
 Although Livingston later won the election by one vote, Stockton was unanimously elected to serve as the chief justice of the New Jersey Supreme Court, but he turned down that position to remain in Congress.
 Stockton was the first person from New Jersey to sign the Declaration of Independence.

 Stockton was sent by Congress, along with fellow signer George Clymer, on an exhausting two-month journey to Fort Ticonderoga in New York to assist the Continental Army in the American Revolutionary War.
 On his return to Princeton, he traveled 30 miles east to the home of a friend, John Covenhoven, to evacuate his family to safety.
-While there, on November 30, 1776, he and Covenhoven were captured in the middle of the night, dragged from their beds by Loyalists, stripped of their property and marched to Perth Amboy and turned over to the British.
+While there, on November 30, 1776, he and Covenhoven were captured in the middle of the night, dragged from their beds by Loyalists, stripped of their property and marched to the British headquarters in Perth Amboy and turned over to the British.
 The day Stockton was captured, General William Howe had written a proclamation offering protection papers and a full and free pardon to those willing to remain in peaceable obedience to the king.
 As many took the pardon, Stockton eventually did but first was placed in irons and treated as a criminal.

-He was then moved to Provost Prison in New York, where he was intentionally starved and subjected to freezing cold weather.
-After nearly five weeks of brutal treatment, Stockton was released on parole, his health ruined.
+He was then moved to Provost Prison in New York.
+After nearly five weeks, Stockton was released on parole with his health impaired.
 His estate, Morven, in Princeton was occupied by General Charles Cornwallis during Stockton's imprisonment.
 American historian William Stryker had written that "Morven[,] the home of the Hon.
 Richard Stockton, was denuded of its library and furniture."
 Stockton's treatment in the New York prisons prompted the Continental Congress to pass a resolution directing General George Washington to inquire into the circumstances; not long afterward, Stockton was paroled on January 13, 1777.
 The U.S. National Archives contains other messages showing that Washington duly contacted General Howe in New York regarding the exchange or release of Stockton and others.